 It is expected that on weekdays when classes are not scheduled students will be available for dedicated research work and internship preparation.

 FN 9811 – Internship in Foods and Nutrition – For students in the Internship Stream, the dietetic practicum experiences will be in different areas of practice, e.g., clinical nutrition (renal, cardio, diabetes etc.), community nutrition, public health, foodservice administration, and long-term care.
 Students will rotate in each of these areas and the experiences will be offered by different facilities such as hospitals, public health units, community health centres, long-term care homes, and foodservice organizations.
 The practicum will begin in May following the completion of two terms of course work.
-The practicum will last for three terms.
 Placements will vary from 4 to 12 weeks in length.
-Preceptors in each facility will supervise students experiences and will evaluate their competencies.
-In addition, the Dietetic Education Coordinator will monitor students experiences to ensure a smooth working relationship between the program, the preceptors and the students.
+Preceptors in each facility will supervise student’s experiences and will evaluate their competencies.
+In addition, the Dietetic Education Coordinators will monitor student’s experiences to ensure a smooth working relationship between the program, the preceptors and the students.

 FN 9822 – Thesis in Foods and Nutrition – Students in the Thesis Stream will be required to research and write a thesis in one of the five areas of practice emphasized by the program: clinical nutrition, community nutrition, foodservice administration, food science, or leadership and management.
 Preparation for thesis research will begin early in the first term and will intensify in the second term of the first year when each student in this stream will undertake a half course devoted to thesis project design and planning.
-Each student will work closely with a faculty advisor to develop a thesis topic, submit an ethics proposal, collect and analyze data, and write the thesis.
-Together, the student and advisor will draft a learning contract that will make explicit the expectations for the terms of the thesis development.
+Each student will work closely with a faculty supervisor to develop a thesis topic, submit an ethics proposal, collect and analyze data, and write the thesis.
+Together, the student and supervisor will draft a learning contract that will make explicit the expectations for the terms of the thesis development.
 The student will submit and defend the thesis by the end of the fifth term.